 - All food on the trek, which incorporates traditional Peruvian cuisine as well as modern fusion cuisine and specific dietary needs.

 - Large Dining tent, table, stools, all cutlery, and kitchen tent.

 - Tents to overnight, and Thermarest.
-Two-person tents are provided for single person and three-person tents for double people to provide plenty space for personal gear.
+Two-person tents are provided for a single person and three-person tents for double people to provide plenty of space for personal gear.

 - Additional horses for riding can be provided for an additional cost.